puppetlabs/dropsonde/README.md

     * Annotated with descriptions of each plugin and each metric gathered.
 * `schema`
     * Generate and print out the complete combined schema.
+* `list`
+    * See a quick list of the available metrics and what they do.
 * `submit`
     * Generate and submit a telemetry report.
 This will be exactly the same as the human readable form, just in JSON format.